 - Email (Phishing) and Text Messaging (SMiShing) – Like the phone calls, scammers pretend to be IRS agents via email or text messages.
 Caution!
 Emails also may contain malware to infect your computer by capturing keystrokes and accessing personal files on the device.

-- Fake Charities – Phony charities exist, often cropping up following a major natural disaster, such as the spring 2016 floods in Louisiana or the pre-Christmas Tennessee wild fires.
+- Fake Charities – Phony charities exist, often cropping up following a major natural disaster.
 Taxpayers should visit the Exempt Organizations Select Check on the IRS website or GuideStar.org to ensure a charity is legitimate and qualifies for deductible contributions.
 The taxpayer is legally responsible for the accuracy of their returns.

 - Tax Preparer fraud – Dishonest tax preparers can take advantage of you through refund fraud and identity theft.
 Victims often are lured by the promise of large, unrealistic refunds.

 But there also is a new threat that targets tax preparers and their clients: cybercriminals are posing as potential clients with the goal of gaining access to the tax preparer’s existing client database.
 The scammer poses as a client and sends an email containing malware to infect the preparer’s computer and can access all of the files and information on the preparer’s device.

 To stay up-to-date with the latest details on these (and other) tax scams, you can visit irs.gov.

 By improving its early detection system, the IRS identified and confirmed roughly 597,000 fraudulent returns in 2017, stopping an estimated $6 billion in fraudulent tax refunds.

 Take precautions to defend yourself and your family from these tax fraud schemes with the following tips: